-The School of General Studies (GS) was founded in 1947 based on the simple idea that talented students should have access to a world-class education regardless of when they decide to attend college.
-Through this unique mission, the undergraduate classroom at Columbia became unlike any other in the Ivy League, and GS itself advanced to the forefront of innovation, responding to societal change and pioneering educational modalities that influence higher education nationally and around the world.
+The School of General Studies (GS) was founded in 1947 based on the idea that talented students should have access to a world-class education regardless of when they decide to attend college.
+Through this unique mission, the undergraduate classroom at Columbia became unlike any other in the Ivy League, and GS itself advanced to the forefront of innovation, responding to societal change and pioneering educational modalities that have continually influenced higher education nationally and around the world.

 As it was 75 years ago, the world today is in need of continued excellence and innovation in the face of contemporary challenges.
 Under President Lee C. Bollinger’s leadership, and for the first time in the history of Columbia, the University has launched a fundraising initiative singularly focused on improving financial aid for all students.
 As the only undergraduate college for nontraditional students in the Ivy League, GS is in a unique position to take advantage of this unprecedented opportunity and renew its commitment to attracting, educating, and supporting the best and brightest nontraditional students.
 Our goal is to raise $60 million—almost doubling our current endowment—over the next four years.